Process Overload

 Common varietal associations: Any varietal

-Robert’s opinion: Not too heavily fermented.
-For example, from Finca El Placer, I have expectations of yuzu kosho.
+Robert’s opinion: My preferred bag label among honey processes.
+Not too heavily fermented.
+For example, from Finca El Placer, I have expectations of intense yuzu kosho.

 Yellow honey